-To facilitate exploring the package and employing it when working with colors, several graphical user interfaces (GUIs) are provided within the package as shiny apps (Chang et al. 2018).
-All of these GUIs/apps can either be run locally from within R but are also provided at http://hclwizard.org/.
+To facilitate exploring the package and employing it when working with colors, several graphical user interfaces (GUIs) are provided within the package as shiny apps (Chang et al. 2020).
+All of these GUIs/apps can be run locally from within R and are also provided at https://hclwizard.org/.

 choose_palette() function by default starts the tcltk version while